sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### visible_to

-This parameter can be used with `POST` requests to set visibility of the object we are creating or updating.
+This field can be used with `POST` requests to set visibility of the object we are creating or updating.
 Since different social networks have different privacy settings, this parameter is social media specific.
 Use `visible_to_fb` to set who can see the object on Facebook and `visible_to_ln` for LinkedIn.

 Possible values:
 - Facebook: `SELF`, `NETWORKS_FRIENDS`, `FRIENDS_OF_FRIENDS`, `ALL_FRIENDS`, `EVERYONE`, `CUSTOM`
-- LinkedIn: `CONNECTIONS`, `PUBLIC`
+- LinkedIn: `CONNECTIONS`, `PUBLIC`, `LOGGED_IN`, `CONTAINER`

 For more, see their documentation: